-- 1. In iSeries(TM) Navigator, expand your server -> Network-> IP Policies. - 2.
-If the VPN server is not started, right-click Virtual Private Networking and select Start.
+1. In iSeries Navigator, expand your server > Network > IP Policies.

+- 2. If the VPN server is not started, right-click Virtual Private Networking and select Start.
 This starts the VPN server. - 3.
-Ensure your packet rules are "Activate the VPN packet rules" on page 44. - 4.
-Expand Virtual Private Networking-> Secure Connections. - 5.
+Ensure your packet rules are activated. - 4.
+Expand Virtual Private Networking → Secure Connections. - 5.
 Click All Connections to display a list of connections in the right pane. - 6.
 Right-click the connection you want to start and select Start.
 To start multiple connections, select each connection you want to start, right-click and select Start.